ammarhakim/gkyl/doc/Grid.md

 : Communicator for use in parallel messaging.

 `grid:subGridId()`
 : For parallel grid, returns integer ID of grid.
-This numnber is unique for each indpendent portion of the grid, which usually live on different procssors.
+This number is unique for each indpendent portion of the grid, which usually live on different procssors.

 `grid:ndim()`
 : The dimensions of the grid.